 The loss of my beloved son Chris during the pandemic was like a tsunami, on top of a tsunami, on top of a tsunami.
 But I've learned a few things about how to chip away at this monolith of pain because I've had to.
-Like a sculptor, I think pain strips away the masks that we feel we have to show the world.
-It's possible to get to the essence of who we really are, deep down when we suffer any type of pain.
-But management of our pain, a feeling that we have some control over it or the intensity of it, has to happen at least some of the time.
+As Michelangelo said, “The sculpture is already complete within the marble block, before I start my work.
+It is already there, I just have to chisel away the superfluous material.”
+Pain of every kind strips away the masks we feel we have to show the world.
+It's possible to get to the essence of who we really are, deep down, when we suffer any type of pain.
+But we can learn to regulate, at least some of our pain or the intensity of our pain, emotional and physical, by having tools for maintenance and emergency self care in all the domains of our life: Spirit, Mind, Body, Emotions, and Relationships.

 - I'm more compassionate when I see others who are suffering.

 - Because I live in a slower world, I have the opportunity to notice more beautiful things around me.
+There is so much good in our world, often unnoticed by the hurried and the distracted.

 Speaking Engagements